Drama in the Liberal Arts

 5. To enable the student to understand the field of drama and theatre in historical, political, intellectual, and social contexts.

 Unlike many of our peer institutions, our “season” is built around students: we routinely produce 8-10 student-directed productions per academic year, along with 1-3 faculty-directed productions.
-Students, both majors and non-majors alike, are free to audition and participate in all productions.
+Students, both majors and non-majors alike, are free to audition for and participate in all productions.

-We believe that students who major in theater are change-makers and leaders-in-training, evidenced by this essay.
+We believe that students who major in drama are change-makers and leaders-in-training, evidenced by this essay.